-Many genes together make up chromosomes.
+Genes are arranged on structures called chromosomes.
 Changes (mutations) in genes or chromosomes may be undetectable or may cause genetic diseases, such as hemophilia or sickle cell disease.
 Genetic problems may also increase the risk for some conditions, such as heart disease and juvenile idiopathic arthritis.